KhronosGroup/Vulkan-Samples-Deprecated/samples/layers/README.md

 Add a reference to VkLayer_&lt;name&gt;.json to the registry key:

     HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ExplicitLayers
+    HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\Vulkan\ImplicitLayers

+Each key name must be a full path to the JSON manifest file.
+The Vulkan loader opens the JSON manifest file specified by the key name.
+The value of the key is a DWORD data set to 0.

+Implicit layers are enabled automatically, whereas explicit layers must be enabled explicitly by the application.

 Alternatively, use the VK_LAYER_PATH environment variable to specify where the layer library resides.